-If the rule is defined as a decision rule, the asserted answer is never allowed to stand.
+- If the rule is defined as a decision rule, the asserted answer is never allowed to stand.
 More precisely, the assertion would never be recognized to have happened in the first place.
 If someone asserts “2+2” the answer “4” is concluded immediately.
 Period.
 No breach, no opportunity for error.

-If defined as a behavioral rule (one that is not strictly enforced), the asserted answer is allowed to stand, but a violation is recognized.
+- If defined as a behavioral rule (one that is not strictly enforced), the asserted answer is allowed to stand, but a violation is recognized.
 How might that capability be useful?
 Suppose the error were made by a student in grade school.
 It might be quite useful for the student and/or a tutor to know about it immediately and automatically.
 Specifying an appropriate violation response can make such notification happen.

 In business, of course, definitional rules can be far more complex.
 Nonetheless, your ability to respond in appropriate ways to the pinpoint circumstances where certain rule-related events occur – automatically and independently of processes – provides exactly the mechanism you need to support very smart, very friendly operational business decision systems.

 Decision Rules and Breaches

 are a special kind of definitional rule involving implications (e.g., A implies B).
 They support inferences and determinations – identifying an appropriate outcome from among a set of alternatives.

 Like all decision rules, definitional rules cannot be violated.
 They are simply deemed true by definition.

 Purely from a business perspective, however, some assertions of fact(s) may make it appear